Chaga

 Dose

-Flexible Dosage Regimen:
+Flexible Dosage Regimen

 Whether you prefer splitting the dose throughout the day or taking it all at once, the choice is yours.
 For optimal absorption, it is recommended to consume mushrooms on an empty stomach.
 However, if you have a sensitive constitution, consider splitting the dose and taking it after a meal.